For years, every time my mother made meatloaf, her favorite comfort food, I would stand by her side and write down each step she took to make it.

 Many years later, when I started cooking dinner at The Nashville Food Project, I reworked the recipe to feed 50 people.
-That number grew to 100, and ultimately to 150 people.
-You can find that reworked meatloaf recipe by clicking the Cook for a Crowd button on TNFP’s homepage.
+That number grew to 100, and then to 150.
+You can find the scaled-up recipe by clicking on this link: Cook for a Crowd.

-2 pounds ground sirloin.
-If you can find it, use Meatloaf Mix, a combination of beef, pork, and veal
+2-3 pounds ground sirloin.
+If you can find it, use a Meatloaf Mix,

 2 cups plain breadcrumbs or cubes

-2 large eggs (plan on 1 egg/pound of meat)
+2 large eggs (1 egg per pound of meat)

 ¾ cup milk or water